H-I-M-I/HM-Fingerprint-Based-Proxy-Detection/README.md

 # HM_Fingerprint-Based Proxy Detection

 This project is a **microprocessor and microcontroller** system designed to detect proxy attendance using fingerprint recognition.
 The system utilizes the **ESP8266 microcontroller** and **Arduino Uno** to implement both wired and wireless configurations.
 In the wireless setup, fingerprint enrollments from multiple devices are registered on a central computer.
-Data is managed via Firebase, and all programs are written in Java.
+Data is managed via Firebase.

 ## Project Structure